 Facial biometrics remains the chosen biometric standard.

 This is due to its ease of deployment and implementation.
-There is no direct physical contact with the end-user.
+Also, there is no direct physical contact with the end-user.

 Furthermore, the face detection and face matching processes for verification/identification are quick.